mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

 - {{WebExtAPIRef("declarativeNetRequest.MAX_GETMATCHEDRULES_CALLS_PER_INTERVAL")}}
   - : The number of times {{WebExtAPIRef("declarativeNetRequest.getMatchedRules")}} can be called within a period of {{WebExtAPIRef("declarativeNetRequest.GETMATCHEDRULES_QUOTA_INTERVAL")}}.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_DYNAMIC_AND_SESSION_RULES")}} {{deprecated_inline}}
-  - : The maximum number of combined dynamic and session-scoped rules an extension can add.
+  - : The maximum number of dynamic and session-scoped rules an extension can add.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_DYNAMIC_RULES")}}
   - : The maximum number of dynamic rules an extension can add.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_ENABLED_STATIC_RULESETS")}}